Art Insurance: Insuring Your Art

 * Make sure you understand your insurance policy.
-This means reading the fine print, and asking every question about every conceivable loss, theft or damage situation that you can think of.
+This means reading the fine print, and asking every question about every conceivable type of loss, theft or damage situation that you can think of.
 You don't want to find out after a loss that you were not covered for that specific type of loss.
 For example, I once had a computer stolen while in transit from one destination to another.
 I contacted my insurance company to report the loss.
 They told me the computer was not covered.
 I asked what the additional cost would have been to cover the computer.
 They told me the annual increase in premium to cover $5000 worth of electronic office equipment was about $10!
 Had I known this when I purchased the policy, I would of course have added it on-- and did add it on the instant I found out.

-* Theft/damage insurance for art added onto your home or renter's insurance policy generally costs $1-$2 annually per $1000 of coverage (less if you have a good security system in place in which case costs can be lower).
+* Theft/damage insurance for art added onto your home or renter's insurance policy generally costs in the range of $1-$3 annually per $1000 of coverage (less if you have a good security system in place in which case costs can be lower).
 Several insurance companies specialize in covering art and antiques exclusively.
 Coverage details and specifics can be discussed and/or negotiated with your insurance company.

 There's no excuse for not insuring an art collection or at least a portion of it.
 If you can afford the art, you can afford the insurance.
 And remember-- you don't have to insure for every last penny of value in your collection.
 Loss or damage rarely affects an entire collection, and you'll find that in the large majority of cases, even partial coverage will reimburse you for a substantial percentage of the dollar amount involved in most occurrences or incidents.